janeyziqinglin/5200-project/README.md

 ## Technical Specifications
   - The primary language is Python3.
   - MySQL database will be used for efficient data query.
-  - For the Graphical interface, the tkinter library will be used for GUI components, and the tkinter.messagebox will be used to display message boxes to the user.
+  - For the Graphical interface, the tkinter library and the tkinter.messagebox will be used to display message boxes to the user.
   - The mysql.connector and pymysql will be used to connect the Python application to the MySQL database for CRUD (Create, Read, Update, Delete) operations.

 ## Setting up the MySQL Database
 To set up the database, import the two MySQL dump files in the github into your MySQL server: